StefanoOrdine/tcsapp-vuenative/README.md

+# Thinking

+* Some Native Base feature does not work as expected for Vue Native like they does for React Native, like the container needs to be manually top-padded...
+* All React Native libraries usually do not have the vue native support so they cannot be used with Vue Native ... see for example https://github.com/mfrachet/rn-placeholder

+# Auto-generated README
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).